henrivain/BuildTesseract/Readme.md

 Instructions to build tesseract from source.

+_This is a part of my journey in learning how to use native libraries with .NET MAUI._

 This repository contains information about how to build [Tesseract ocr](https://github.com/tesseract-ocr/tesseract) for different platforms from source.
 I needed Tesseract for my C# project, but wasn't able to find any good package for ocr that would run on Android.
 I haven't build C/C++ projects from source before, so I had some difficulties.
 When I finally found working instructions I gathered them here with some of my own thinking and fixing problems, like missing dependency.
 I also wrote a little script that can automatically build for Android.
 I hope this helps someone!
 I am still beginner with these build tools, so if there are any mistakes let me know!

 ## Instuctions